santolucito/CPSC112-game/README.md

     }

 This is a very helpful (and cool) feature.
 If a[x]==true had been evaluated, we would have gotten an indexOutOfBounds error.

+###Dynamic Arrays/Lists
+By writing the expandArray function, you have just invented a version of  dynamic arrays, or lists.
+These are special arrays that you can use without worrying about making the array the right size.
+In java one implementation of this is called ArrayLists.
+We won't go into depth now, but feel free to investigate on your own!